Interesting article…upgrades in technology are being implemented into literally every aspect of our lives. Will it ever be too much?

 You can also view a great video slideshow of this home HERE, courtesy of John Shupe at Prudential Utah Real Estate and

 Hey, Habitations has a new hire.
-Here is a little about our new hire.
+Here is a little about Stuart.

 A Graduate from Brigham Young University – Idaho with a Bachelor’s of Arts in Interior Design in 2010, Stuart brings a new skill set to the Habitations Team.
 He is currently a member of ASID (American Society of Interior Designers) and has won awards within the association.
 He has knowledge in kitchen and bath design, residential design and drafting, architectural rendering, interior space planning, lighting, construction, and materials/finishes selection.
 Previously an intern with Habitations Home Plans, Stuart demonstrated his creativity through conceptual home design and worked with the habitations team to help serve our clients.
 Stuart has a strong passion for design and is a strong asset to our company as we move forward in this market.
 He is eager to introduce new services to our firm including: Interior space planning, lighting design, and interior design color and style consultations.
 We feel this will help our clients receive a more cohesive design and a better end result.
 Stuart is a firm believer that Design, whether good or bad, has a profound influence on our lives.
 Please join us in welcoming Stuart as he begins his career with our team at Habitations Home Plans.